 This quaint hotel has 36 rooms, and is set in a historic Victorian building.
 Most of the rooms are spacious, and the suites include a small kitchenette which is a bonus that many urban hotels don’t have!
 Some of the rooms also have views of Golden Gate Park.
 If you love Victorian vibes and a vintage look, this is a great place for you to stay.

 If you’re driving here, parking is generally very difficult to find in San Francisco.
 However, there is a parking garage about a block away from the Stanyan Park Hotel, and it costs around $25 for 24 hours.

-Location, photos, and booking
+Location, photos, and booking (affiliate link)